It’s not that all men who wear suits are evil and destructive, nor that all men who wear denim are good and productive.

 The ones in suits may have designed them or coordinated the efforts required to build them, but the ones in boots did all the heavy lifting, often sacrificing their limbs and their lives.

 Moreover, its not men in boots who plan wars and give orders to drop bombs.

 There is no (good) reason on the face of this earth why the former should be entrusted with the keys to the kingdom while the latter must struggle and fight just to survive.

-Only two things made this disastrously unequal scenario possible – arrogance and lies.
+Only two things made this grotesquely unjust scenario possible – arrogance and lies.